oroinc/documentation/user_guide/accounts.rst

 .. note::

-    If an activity-related action was done for a customer or a contact, assigned to the account they will not be displayed.
+    If an activity-related action was performed for a customer or a contact assigned to the account, they will not be displayed.
 Only the activities performed directly for the account are available in the section.

 - **Additional Information**: details of any :term:`custom fields <Custom Field>` defined for the account.

-- **Sections with channel names**: each the section contain details of all the customers that are assigned to this account and belong to the specified channel, as described in the :ref:`multichannel functionality description <user-guide-multi-channel-overview>`.
+- **Sections with channel names**: each section contains details of all the customers that are assigned to this account and belong to the specified channel, as described in the :ref:`multichannel functionality description <user-guide-multi-channel-overview>`.
   Records of other entities assigned to this channel with regard to a specific customer are represented as subsections.